Find Your Place & Purpose!

-If you are ready to find out more about Victory and how you can get involved, GrowTrack Online is the place to start!
-GrowTrack's four online classes are designed to help you understand the backstory of Victory, your spiritual gifts, how to get started serving others, getting connected to the life of the church and a small group.
+If you are ready to find out more about Victory Church and how you can get involved, GrowTrack Step One is the place to start!
+GrowTrack's four online classes are designed to help you understand the backstory of Victory, your spiritual gifts, how to get started serving others, and getting connected to the life of the church and a small group.

 - Believe; Belong; Become

 - Accept; Invite

 - Do more; already been done; God’s approval; God’s love for me; duty; delight; relationship; religion

 The Scriptures, both the Old and New Testaments, are verbally inspired of God and are the revelation of God to man, the infallible, authoritative rule of faith and conduct.

 (2 Timothy 3:15-17; 1 Thessalonians 2:13; 2 Peter 1:21)